s4096770/My-Neovim/README.md

 # NeoVim
+This is my own personal Neovim config i use.

 The config is split into 4 files, the root `init.lua` which calls `lua/nvim/plugins.lua`, `lua/nvim/settings.lua`, and `lua/nvim/keymaps.lua`.
 The config is prioritised to be simple and readable.

 I took inspiration from configs most recently like from [Sylvan "Vimothee" Franklin](https://www.youtube.com/watch?v=xgKL2NBw0H4) as well as initially learning a lot about configuring nvim from [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) and YouTubers like [The Primagen](https://www.youtube.com/watch?v=X6AR2RMB5tE).